mobiletest2016/machine-learning-articles/articles/what-are-l1-l2-and-elastic-net-regularization-in-neural-networks.md

 [![](images/l1_deriv.png)]

-It's either -1 or +1, and is undefined at \[latex\]x = 0\[/latex\].
+It's either -1 or +1, and is undefined at $x = 0$.

 Now suppose that we have trained a neural network for the first time.
 We have a loss value which we can use to compute the weight change.
 Obviously, this weight change will be computed with respect to the _loss component_, but this time, the _regularization component_ (in our case, L1 loss) would also play a role.

 If our loss component were static for some reason (just a thought experiment), our obvious goal would be to bring the regularization component to zero.
-As you can see, this would be done in small but constant steps, eventually allowing the value to reach minimum regularization loss, at \[latex\]x = 0\[/latex\].
+As you can see, this would be done in small but constant steps, eventually allowing the value to reach minimum regularization loss, at $x = 0$.
 This would essentially "drop" a weight from participating in the prediction, as it's set at _zero_.
 This is also known as the "model sparsity" principle of L1 loss.

 This theoretical scenario is however not necessarily true in real life.
 Besides the regularization loss component, the normal loss component participates as well in generating the loss value, and subsequently in gradient computation for optimization.
 This means that the theoretically constant steps in one direction, i.e. sparse models, are less "straight" in practice.
 Nevertheless, since the regularization loss component still plays a significant role in computing loss and hence optimization, L1 loss will _still tend to push weights to zero and hence produce sparse models_ (Caspersen, n.d.; Neil G., n.d.).